-A Bitcoin address is a string of characters that represents a destination on the Bitcoin network.
+A Bitcoin address is a string of characters that serves a destination on the Bitcoin network.

 What Does a Bitcoin Address Do?